jwcrosby/snake/README.md

 ## How to Play

-* The player uses the arrow keys to manuever the snake towards items on the map!
+* The player uses the arrow keys to manuever the snake towards items on the map.
 * Every time the snake makes contact with an item, it's tail grows!
 * If the snake gets enough items, the player wins!
 * If the snake makes contact with it's tail, that's game over!